TACTICAL EDGE DOCTRINE

 Rules of Engagement

 Read this before you trade.
-Read it again when you want to break the rules.
+Read it again the moment you feel the urge to break it.

-The problem is not the market.
-It is you.
+The gap is not knowledge.
+It is execution.

-• Break rules because you think you are the exception
+• You break rules because you think you’re the exception

 Our core belief